 Get nifty with your fifty!

+Whether you are a business of 2 or 200 you can take part.
 The idea is simple; we’ll give you £50 and 50 days to turn this money into as much as possible!
 How you decide to do this is entirely up to you.
-Whether you are a team of 2 or 200 you can take part.
 It’s great fun and a rewarding way of helping your local children’s hospice.

 - Increased awareness of your business by linking with a local charity.